ashishmishra6080/Implementation-of-E-Banking-System-Using-Java/README.md

 # Implementation-of-E-Banking-System-Using-Java
 This project includes some functions available in the current internet banking system.
 It is implementation of some functions such as transfer money, deposit and withdraw.
-Mainly, I have developed automatically generated random account number which will be unique and stored in databsase which will be benificial to unique identity for every cutomer.
+Mainly, I have developed automatically generated random account number which will be unique and stored in database which will be benificial to generate unique identity for every cutomer.